alexmolas/alexmolas.github.io/_posts/2024-02-05-a-search-engine-in-80-lines.md

 So this post is to explain how I've built a search engine from scratch using Python.
 As usual, all the code I've used can be found on my GitHub ([microsearch repo](https://github.com/alexmolas/microsearch)).
 This implementation doesn't pretend to be a production-ready search engine, just a usable toy example showing how a search engine works under the hood.

+Also, let me be sincere and admit I've lied a little bit in the post title.
+Indeed, the search engine I've implemented is around 80 lines of python, but I've also wrote some complementary code (to download data and expose an API) that's over 80 lines.
+However, I think the interesting part of this project is the search engine which has 80 lines.

 PS.
 After writing this post and `microsearch` I realized that Bart de Goede did [something similar](https://github.com/bartdegoede/python-searchengine) a couple of years ago.
 My implementation is very similar to Bart's, but in my case, I think I did some things better, in particular (1) my crawler is async, which makes things much faster, and (2) I've implemented a user interface that allows to interact with the search engine.

 # microsearch